-Retail is a pillar of the United States' economy — one that's projected to generate an estimated $5.35 trillion in 2025 — and a staple of our day-to-day lives.
-It's prevalent to the point that we often take both it and the over 4.6 million workers that sustain it for granted.
+Retail is a pillar of the United States economy — one that's projected to generate an estimated $5.35 trillion in 2025 — and a staple of our day-to-day lives.

 What is a sales associate?

-A sales associate is a type of sales professional who works in retail whose responsibilities are primarily geared towards interfacing directly with prospects as they enter a store and serving as a consultative resource who helps those consumers find the specific products that best suit their needs.
+A sales associate is a type of sales professional who works in retail.
+They typically interact directly with prospects as they enter a store and serve as a consultative resource to help consumers find specific products that best suit their needs.

-You can think of a "sales associate" position as a directly interpersonal sales role with a customer service-oriented edge.
-In a lot of ways, the line of work is a blend of the two fields.
-A sales associate's responsibilities are immediate when it comes to solving customer needs.
+You can think of a "sales associate" position as a sales role with a customer service-oriented edge.
+In many ways, the line of work is a blend of the two fields.

-They're often expected to answer a customer's questions, guide them through their buyer's journey, listen to and address their concerns, and sell them on relevant products — sometimes all in the same conversation.
+They're often expected to answer customers' questions, guide them through their buyer's journey, listen to and address their concerns, and sell them relevant products — sometimes all in the same conversation.

 Sales Associate Job Description